-2.202.
+4.258.
 Literacy has historically been defined as the ability both to read and to write, distinguished between "literate" and "illiterate" people.
 A literate person is one who can both read and write, with understanding, a short, simple statement on his or her everyday life.
 An illiterate person is one who cannot, with understanding, both read and write such a statement.
-Hence, a person capable of reading and writing only figures and his or her own name should be considered illiterate, as should a person who can read and write only a ritual phrase that has been memorized.
+Hence, a person capable of reading and writing only figures and his or her own name should be considered illiterate, as should a person who can read but not write as well as one who can read and write only a ritual phrase that has been memorized.
 However, a more modern understanding referring to literacy as a continuum of skills, a range of levels, of domains of application, and of functionality is now widely accepted.